Perl/PPCs/rfcs/rfc00XX.md

 ## Rejected Ideas

-This was part of larger "AMORES" spec to improve the overall state of procedural code.
+This was part of larger "AMORES" pre-RFC to improve the overall state of procedural code.
 That pre-RFC was rejected, but I was asked to put this into its own RFC.